-It does take a little patience and willingness to learn in creating this type of table.
+It does take a little patience and willingness to learn to create this type of table.

-You may not get it right the first time, but with a little practice and effort, you can improve your technique and create the type of molds that get the results.
+You may not get it right the first time, but with a bit of practice and effort, you can improve your technique and create the type of mold that gets the results.

 Just keep in mind that you cannot fully control the outcome, but you can influence the color and basic shape.

-However, all you really need are the basic tools to create a beautiful epoxy river table.
+However, all you need are the basic tools to create a beautiful epoxy river table.